jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (4) Subsection (2)﻿(b) authorises (without limitation) the regulations to make a declaration in respect of sole parent support, supported living payment, or emergency benefit, as that benefit is granted in either or both of the followings ways (specified in section 331(2)﻿(a) and (b)):
   (a) that benefit as granted on only 1 or more specified available eligibility grounds:
   (b) that benefit as granted to only 1 or more specified categories, classes, or kinds of beneficiaries.
+(4A) Subsection (2)﻿(d) authorises (without limitation) the regulations to require granting and payment to a person of conditional payments of—
+  (a) the specified benefit; and
+  (b) all other assistance under this Act—
+    (i) that is payable to the person immediately before the expiry date for the specified benefit; and (ii) that would have continued to be payable to the person had their specified benefit not expired.
+(4B) Conditional payments mentioned in subsection (4A) are— (a) for the relevant period, on and after that expiry date, in which the requirements for regrant of the specified benefit must be completed; and
+  (b) subject to the condition that the person is liable to repay the whole of any amount paid for that relevant period if the person’s specified benefit is not regranted.
 (5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 442 Regulations: payments